 Below, you’ll find our more detailed reviews, but you can also click the links above to see current prices or read customer reviews on Amazon.

 A Look Into Sushi

-The preparation of Sushi in Japanese cuisine goes back hundreds of years and is a much-loved food the world over.
+The preparation of Sushi in Japanese cuisine goes back hundreds of years (along with the origin of the famous teriyaki sauce) and is a much-loved food the world over.
 Sushi’s popularity may even rival that of fast food!
 However, in stark contrast to the big chain fast food that we’re used to, chefs would prepare sushi with decidedly more love and deep refinement.

 Sushi vs. Sashimi

 Many often confuse sushi with sashimi and may use these two terms interchangeably, but this is a common misconception.

 First of all, sashimi refers to the raw meat or fish that chef’s slice into thin pieces.
 They may then incorporate sashimi in with other dishes, like sushi, or on its own with a side of Japanese soy sauce and wasabi.